chrstphrbls/books/readme.md

 ## QA Comments
 Current issues found:
 - Book title is displayed but contents are inaccessible when the book is clicked as a search result.
+- When not logged in, books can still be accessed as search results.

 ## QA Contributions
 - QAs installed docker/dependencies. can run the program on their end.